jnew00/documents/The Integrated Experience (iX) Playbook_ Executive Summary.md

 * **High-Level Steps:**
   * **Create Integrated Journey Maps:** Visualize the end-to-end steps, tools, and emotional state of a user as they interact with multiple products and teams to complete a job.
   * **Develop Service Blueprints:** Connect the user's journey (frontstage) to the hidden internal processes, handoffs between product teams, and governance steps (backstage) that cause friction.\[2, 3\]
-  * **Analyze through JTBD Lens:** For each step in the journey, ask: "Does this action help the user make progress on their job, or is it organizational waste caused by product seams?".\[4\]
+  * **Manually Generate Initial Metrics:** If no data exists, use the journey map to manually calculate your first Flow Time and Flow Efficiency metrics by asking users about durations and wait times.
-  * **Perform Root Cause Analysis:** Use the "5 Whys" technique to trace symptoms (e.g., slow migration) back to their systemic source (e.g., incompatible artifact formats between two platform products).\[4\]
+  * **Perform Root Cause Analysis:** Use the "5 Whys" technique to trace symptoms back to their systemic source.\[4\]

 **3\.
 Phase 3: Ideate & Co-Create**